 To use the Unix time converter, the procedure is simple:

 - Find the epoch time or the date you want to convert from

 - Input the desired date / Unix timestamp

 - Look for the time zone you want to convert to (or the Unix epoch time)

-A simple trick for those not familiar with the abbreviations or wanting to use military zones is to hover the mouse over the time zones abbreviations in the Unix epoch converter and wait for the help information to be displayed.
-This information includes the full name of the time zone, the delay with respect to the reference time zone (GMT/UTC) and the military denomination of such zone.
+A simple trick for those unfamiliar with the abbreviations or wanting to use military zones is to hover the mouse over the time zone abbreviations in the Unix epoch converter and wait for the help information to be displayed.
+This information includes the full name of the time zone, the delay with respect to the reference time zone (GMT/UTC), and the military denomination of such zones.